Culture and Religion

 I started this web site because American political and religious leaders were using the Christian religion to justify the wars in the Middle East.
 This message is emphasized throughout our media, with the ever present phrase 'God bless America' as if our country is exceptional as the conduit for God's master plan during our campaign of dominance over competing cultures and religions in the world.

 The point of this web site is we are all part of this global community and it is not fair that only a few benefit while most suffer.
 The concentration of power, with no workable mechanisms for accountability, leads to absolute power which (as observed long ago) corrupts absolutely.
 The major problems of our time arise directly out of our presently large social structures (government, corporations, etc.) that are managed by those lacking empathy for anyone impacted by their behaviors and policies.
 Sociopaths are those most likely to succeed at the top, especially whenever there is the priority on short term results.
 I find it quite appalling our world is approaching the dystopian world described in the infamous book of fiction 1984, as if no one of importance has recognized such dangers.

-I have collected my thoughts into several groups (with the number of pages in each group shown below).
+I have collected my thoughts into several groups (with the number of essays in each group shown below).
 The site map has the site in an outline form, which can be easier to navigate among the various essays within the main topics.

 Mythology and the origins of our religions (8)